The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

 The one who made it possible was Lieutenant-Colonel Robert E. Thacker.
 Accompanying him as copilot was Lieutenant John M. Ard.
 The plane they used was the F-82B ”Betty Jo”, a jazzy name that came from the pilot’s wife.

-It also owned the record of the heaviest take-off load ever lifted into the air by a fighter plane.
+It also owned the record for the heaviest take-off load ever lifted into the air by a fighter plane.
 Since a flight like that required it to be full of fuel, so they loaded it with seven tons of it!

 Nonetheless, it is important to know that the trip wasn’t something made only to show off and brag about a record.
 It had also a propagandistic objective.